awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

 ## Spot Instance Draining<a name="spot-instance-draining"></a>

 Amazon EC2 terminates, stops, or hibernates your Spot Instance when the Spot price exceeds the maximum price for your request or capacity is no longer available\.
-Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two\-minute warning before it is interrupted\.
+Amazon EC2 provides a Spot Instance two\-minute interruption notice for terminate and stop actions\.
+It does not provide the two\-minute notice for the hibernate action\.
 If Amazon ECS Spot Instance draining is enabled on the instance, ECS receives the Spot Instance interruption notice and places the instance in `DRAINING` status\.

 **Important**
-Amazon ECS monitors for the Spot Instance interruption notices that have the `terminate` and `stop` instance\-actions\.
-If you specified either the `hibernate` instance interruption behavior when requesting your Spot Instances or Spot Fleet, then Amazon ECS Spot Instance draining is not supported for those instances\.
+Amazon ECS does not receive a notice from Amazon EC2 when instances are removed by Auto Scaling Capacity Rebalancing\.
+For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-capacity-rebalancing.html)\.

 When a container instance is set to `DRAINING`, Amazon ECS prevents new tasks from being scheduled for placement on the container instance\.
 Service tasks on the draining container instance that are in the `PENDING` state are stopped immediately\.
 If there are container instances in the cluster that are available, replacement service tasks are started on them\.